Intelligent-Silicon/Solar-Panel-Invertors/proof.md

 ### Bios Logs

 Most modern computers will have a BIOS (Basic Input Output System) firmware, although now a days this is often called a UEFI bios.
-This BIOS is also capable of capturing power events, but it may not be accurate because the firmware and/or hardware is simply not working properly.
+This BIOS is also capable of capturing power events, but it may not be accurate because the firmware and/or hardware is simply not working properly, or a sensor is faulty.

 ### Onus